 Aaron has been a prizewinner of many competitions (solo & chamber) across the world.
 He has also been a two-time finalist in the prestigious Concert Artist Guild Competition.

-Released to great critical acclaim, his solo tuba CD, Songs of Ascent, was nominated for a Grammy Award.
+Released to great critical acclaim, his first solo tuba album, Songs of Ascent, was nominated for a Grammy Award.
 His second solo album, This is My House... recently received two Global Music Awards for "instrumental soloist" and "creativity/originality."
-He can also be heard on Velvet Brown's solo disc, Simply Velvet, and the Eufonix quartet albums End Game, Brink, and Furious.
+He can also be heard on Velvet Brown's solo disc, Simply Velvet, and the Eufonix quartet albums End Game, Brink, and Nuclear Breakfast.

 With his soothing tone and excellent control of flexibility and articulation, Aaron Tindall has mastered the demanding technical challenges of the four masterpieces included in his first solo tuba recording, Songs of Ascent.
 His gift for lyricism prompted Roger Kellaway to state: "For more than 30 years I have been exploring the melodic qualities of the Tuba in my compositions.
 Aaron Tindall expresses this point beautifully."

 Aaron is a Buffet Group Tuba/Euphonium Artist and Clinician.
 He exclusively performs on the MW 6450/2 CC tuba, MW 2182/W F Tuba, and the Besson 2052-2 Prestige Euphonium.

 Dr. Tindall's LIVE performance of Ralph Vaughan William's Concerto for Bass Tuba & Orchestra

 Roger Kellaway's Songs of Ascent; Aaron Tindall, Tuba

 John William's Concerto for Tuba; Aaron Tindall, Tuba